swiftlang/swift-evolution/proposals/NNNN-keypath-function-subtyping.md

 ## Introduction

-Allow key path literals to partake in the full generality of function-function conversions, so that the following code compiles without error:
+Today, keypath literals can only be narrowly converted to a function which exactly matches the argument and return type.
+This proposal allows key path literals to partake in the full generality of the conversions we allow between arbitrary function types, so that the following code compiles without error:

 ```swift
 let _: (String) -> Int? = \.count